jamielob/native-transitions/packages/native-transitions-tabs/README.md

 The `nt-tabs-x` class is added the the tabs-conainer to show which tab is currently showing where `x` is the tab number.

 You can access this in your template if needed using the `{{ntCurrentTab}}` helper.

+##Help!
+My project went blank!

+This usually happens when you've specified a template that doesn't exist.
+Check all of your template tabs are pointing to the correct templates in your project.